krgross/bma590-course-notes/docs/04-SmoothRegression.md

 ## GCV = 37.013  Scale est. = 31.883    n = 56
 ```

 To formally compare the models with GRAZE as a numerical vs.\ categorical predictor, we'll have to use AIC.
-We can't use an $F$-test here because we have used smoothing splines to capture the effect of L.AREA.
+We can't use an $F$-test here because we have used penalized regression splines to capture the effect of L.AREA.
 Thus, the models are not nested.
 (If we had used regression splines for L.AREA, then the models would have been nested.)
 We can extract the AICs for these models by a simple call to the `AIC` function.

 ```r